dahong67/hyper-group-testing/simulation/pbest/README.md

 in `test_on_simulated_population.py`.

 Notes:
-+ It requires a working Matlab-Python connection: https://www.mathworks.com/help/matlab/matlab-engine-for-python.html
++ It requires the Matlab-Python connection: https://www.mathworks.com/help/matlab/matlab-engine-for-python.html
 + It uses the P-BEST implementation provided online at https://github.com/NoamShental/PBEST loaded here as the git submodule `PBEST`